godotengine/godot-docs/tutorials/io/saving_games.rst

     }

-And now we can save and load an arbitrary number of objects laid out almost anywhere across the scene tree!
+And now, we can save and load an arbitrary number of objects laid out almost anywhere across the scene tree!
 Each object can store different data depending on what it needs to save.